JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Configuring plugin projects for targeting IntelliJ Platform-based IDEs other than IntelliJ IDEA.</link-summary>

 Plugin projects can target IDEs other than IntelliJ IDEA, as long as the products are based on the [IntelliJ Platform](intellij_platform.md).
 Such plugins are developed much like plugin projects that target IntelliJ IDEA.
 They can be written in Kotlin or Java, or a mix of both.